girdeux31/easyPhysi/README.md

 ### <a name="sec-advance-features"></a>Advance features

-Library most useful features are already defined.
+The most useful features are already defined.
 However, for the sake of completeness, a few more features for the advance user are defined in this section.

 `# TODO get_equation`
 `# TODO first_positive_root`

 #### <a name="sec-other-feature-magnitude"></a>Vector module

-Vectorial equations give vectorial results as vector components.
-A function is available to obtain its module or _magnitude_.
-See example in [example XX](#sec-).
+Vectorial equations give results as vector components.
+A function is available to obtain its module or _magnitude_, see [Example](#sec-example-k1).

 ```
 from pyphysics.utils import magnitude